American Foxhound: Coat

-A close, hard hound coat of medium length, and any color, though the combination of black, white and tan is prevalent.
+A close, hard hound coat of medium length, and any color, though the combination of black, white, and tan is prevalent.
 American Foxhounds do tend to shed a good amount of hair, but a weekly brushing will decrease shedding.

 Defining physical characteristics

+The American Foxhound is known to have a musical bark, called a bay, when it is hunting that can be heard for miles, probably inherited from the Grand Bleu de Gascogne's signature howl.
+This is one reason why this breed does not do well in city settings.

 The American Foxhound is taller and rangier than its cousin, the English Foxhound.
-Also, this breed is known to have a musical bark, called a bay, when it is hunting that can be heard for miles, probably inherited from the Grand Bleu de Gascogne's signature howl.
 If competing in a dog show, some physical characteristics that judges would look for would be a slightly domed skull, long, large ears, large eyes, straight muzzle, well laid-back shoulders, a moderately long back, fox-like feet, and a slightly curved tail.
-Though they are traditionally tri-colored (black, white and tan) they can be any color.
+Though they are traditionally tri-colored (black, white, and tan) they can be any color.
 They are one of the rarest breeds in the American Kennel Club.

 Behavior

 Temperament

 The American Foxhound has a very docile and sweet demeanor.
 A typical dog is gentle, easygoing, and gets along with children and other animals.
-However, they may act shy and reserved when around strangers; it's not uncommon for the American Foxhound to act sheepish or timid with unfamiliar surroundings.
-With any dog breed, the typical manner associated does not explicitly mean the dog will display said traits.

 Activity level

 The American Foxhound is a very active breed with very high energy.
 With longer legs bred into them, they are a very fast dog.
 They require a lot of exercise and do best in habitats where they have room to run.
-If they live in a suburban area such as a neighborhood, they should have a fenced-in yard and be taken on multiple walks daily.

 Trainability

 Obedience training is essential for this breed due to their independence and natural instinct to follow a scent.
-A Foxhound who picks up a scent will follow it while ignoring commands; training requires patience and skill because of the breed's independence and occasional stubbornness.
+A Foxhound that picks up a scent will follow it while ignoring commands; training requires patience and skill because of the breed's independence and occasional stubbornness.
 Because of its strong hunting instinct, American Foxhounds should not be trusted off-leash.
 Most scent hounds are bred to give "voice," but the Foxhound does not make a good watchdog.